Skechers GORun Ultra Road 2 Review Facts

 A perforated sock liner helps with breathability, and M-Strike technology shows off the rocker design by making things efficient through the midfoot strike zone.
 The insole has a great fit and also helps with your natural stride.

 The flexibility of the upper allows it to stay comfortable even during long runs.
-The upper is made of flat-knit material that is essentially seamless; this aspect of the upper also helps add comfort.
-This material is snug and secure while still being flexible, and it also gives great ventilation.
+The upper is made of a flat-knit material that is essentially seamless; this aspect of the upper also helps add comfort.
+This material is snug and secures while still being flexible, and it also gives great ventilation.
 Synthetic overlays make the upper both stable and durable—they decrease the risk of irritation and make the shoe softer, yet more firm as well.
 The tongue is very flexible, as is the collar, giving extra support all around the foot.
 And a full-length Strobel-stitched last adds extra flexibility around the underfoot area.

 A men’s size 9 is 8 ounces.
 It doesn’t feel as if it is dragging you down—instead, reviewers have reported the excellent cushioning combined with the other properties of the shoe allow you to race

 at higher speeds than ever.
 This shoe is a good choice for recovery runs because of its lighter weight.
 And when you compare the Ultra Road 2 to the Ultra Road 1, you find that the Ultra Road 2 is 2 ounces lighter.
+Read also about skechers running.

 A perforated sock liner in the midsole helps with breathability—plus, it gives the shoe good drainage properties.
 The upper is also very breathable; its flat-knit material provides excellent ventilation to help air continue to circulate all around your foot.
 The outsole also helps with breathability: three cavities on each side of the forefoot help expedite water drainage.
 Runners who train on hot summer days will appreciate the good breathability offered by the Ultra Road 2.
 The great ventilation aids with comfort as well.